UCB-CyberSecurity-Cohort5/elk-stack-project-NMM4/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?_ http://20.25.100.30:5601/app/kibana#

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_**Bonus*: Provide the specific commands the user will need to run to download the playbook, update the files, etc._
+1. <nano filebeat-config.yml>
+   scroll down to IP and user name to change the IP address to my Elk server: 10.1.0.6:9200, scroll further down to line 1806 to modify the IP address to reflect the Elk Server IP address, save and exit. run <ansible-playbook /etc/ansible/roles/filebeat-playbook.yml>
+   If output contains "ok" messages and no errors, filebeat has been successfully downloaded.
+2. <nano metricbeat-playbook.yml>
+   modify the yaml file to include the correct location of the metricbeat-config.yml and metricbeat.yml files, save and exit. run <ansible-playbook /etc/ansible/roles/metricbeat-playbook.yml>
+   If output contains "ok" messages and no errors, metricbeat has been successfully downloaded.